2020 Mercedes GLB Final Teaser Out Just Hours Before Premiere

 What is the GLB?
 It’s a seven-seat compact SUV that won’t really have a rival in the luxury game.
 Like its name suggests, it will be positioned between the GLA and GLC in Mercedes’ vast lineup and will try to serve as an enticing alternative to the minivans thanks to the third row.
 It will be available in the United States and has already been confirmed through spy shots to spawn both “35” and “45” AMG versions.

 Virtually all of the oily bits and tech will be sourced from the other compact cars carrying the three-pointed star, much like the dashboard design and a great part of the interior cabin.
-It’ll be slightly boxier than the other SUVs in the Mercedes family and that flat roofline should translate into a generous amount of headroom for passengers.
+It’ll be slightly boxier than the other SUVs in the Mercedes family (excluding the G) and that flat roofline should translate into a generous amount of headroom for passengers.
 As for the third row, it’ll probably be best suited only for kids, although adults should be fine on the rearmost seats during short trips.

 All will be revealed in the coming hours, so stay tuned to discover the 2020 Mercedes GLB.